ndaman/elasticity/docs/exam 2/lecture14.md

 ----
 ## baseball

--   Consider a baseball with an incombressible rubber core
+-   Consider a baseball with an incompressible rubber core
 -   Model the stress field due to some external pressure, *p* given the governing equation is

 $$\\frac{\partial}{\partial r} \\left( \\frac{1}{r^2} \\frac{\partial }{\partial r}(r^2 u\_r)\\right) = 0$$